Signup

 Settings

-Below your general profile information, you will find the “Settings” section of your prometheus account.
-In this area, you can define personal preferences for various features:
+Below the general profile section, you will find the Settings of your prometheus account.
+In this area, you can customize default options for various functional sections:

 • Access